aravindanath/Assignment_ProgramsLevel_One/README.md

   - Sample Output:
     - "Python Exercises" ends with "se"? false
     - "Python Exercise" ends with "se"? true

-## 7.Write a Java program to remove duplicate characters from a given string presents in another given string.
+##  7. Write a Java program to get the length of a given string.

   - Sample Output:
-    - The given string is: the quick brown fox
-    - The given mask string is: queen
-    - The new string is:
-    - th ick brow fox

-##  8. Write a Java program to get the length of a given string.

-  - Sample Output:
     - The string length of 'example.com' is: 11

- ## 9. Write a Java program to replace a specified character with another character
+ ## 8. Write a Java program to replace a specified character with another character

     - Sample Output:
        - Original string: The quick brown fox jumps over the lazy dog.
        - New String: The quick brown fox jumps over the lazy fog.

- ## 10. Write a Java program to print after removing duplicates from a given string
+ ## 9. Write a Java program to print after removing duplicates from a given string

    - Sample Output:
      - The given string is: w3resource